-- We recognise that KCSiE 2022 makes it clear that All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
+We recognise that KCSiE 2024 makes it clear that All concerns, discussions, and decisions made, and the reasons for those decisions, should be recorded in writing.
 Information should be kept confidential and stored securely.
-It is good practice to keep concerns and referrals in a separate child protection file for each child.
-And, - That Records should include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 2.
-If in doubt about recording requirements, staff should discuss with the designated safeguarding lead (or deputy). - 3.
+It is good practice to keep concerns and referrals in a separate child protection file for each child and that records should include:

+- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.

+If in doubt about recording requirements, staff should discuss with the designated safeguarding lead.

 In our school we recognise the fundamental safeguarding practice of accurately recording safeguarding information.
-In our school: - 4.
-Records kept for child protection purposes will be kept securely, separate from other records and accessed only by those who need to do so for safeguarding and/or monitoring purposes. - 5.
-Each child will have a separate record. - 6.
-Each record will be accurate, legible and entries made as soon as practicable after a concern is raised. - 7.
-Each recorded concern will have - a) a clear and comprehensive record of the concern, - b) details of how the concern was followed up and - c) a clear record of any action taken, decisions reached and the outcome, including any challenge / escalation to any other agency. - 8.
-It is anticipated that more than one member of staff will have access to records and be able to make entries into a child's safeguarding records.
-Whether there is any doubt about whether to make a record or not staff must consult with the DSL. - 9.
-Where computer systems are used, staff will still have access to paper forms so immediate conversations with a child/body map drawing etc. can be made contemporaneously. - 10.
-Any paper records generated at 4 above will be retained within the file, even where they have been scanned to a computer record. - 11.
-Where there is more than one sibling, each sibling will have their own record, cross-referenced where necessary to their siblings. - 12.
-Each file will have a chronology to enable assessment, provide an overview and enable fast time assessment of previous activity. - 13.
-Each file will have an up-to-date contact number for other key professionals.
+In our school:

+- Records kept for child protection purposes will be kept securely, separate from other records and accessed only by those who need to do so for safeguarding and/or monitoring purposes. - Each child will have a separate record. - Each record will be accurate, legible and entries made as soon as practicable after a concern is raised. - Each recorded concern will have - 1. a clear and comprehensive record of the concern, - 2. details of how the concern was followed up and - 3. a clear record of any action taken, decisions reached and the outcome, including any challenge / escalation to any other agency. - It is anticipated that more than one member of staff will have access to records and be able to make entries into a child's safeguarding records.
+Whether there is any doubt about whether to make a record or not staff must consult with the DSL. - Where computer systems are used, staff will still have access to paper forms so immediate conversations with a child/body map drawing etc. can be made contemporaneously. - Any paper records generated at 4 above will be retained within the file, even where they have been scanned to a computer record. - Where there is more than one sibling, each sibling will have their own record, crossreferenced where necessary to their siblings. - Each file will have a chronology to enable assessment, provide an overview and enable fast time assessment of previous activity. - Each file will have an up-to-date contact number for other key professionals.